Today I wanted to share the story of how I cleared £60,000 in credit card debt after my divorce.

 We got married – I used the last of my savings to pay for a big wedding.
 I used a credit card to pay for the honeymoon.
 I had a baby (hurrah!) and started working part-time, meaning a big drop in income (not so hurrah!)

 When we divorced a year later (not because of financial stress, but it certainly didn’t help) I found myself £60,000 in debt.
+I had my credit card debt, an overdraft that had built up while I was working part-time and a huge set of debts from the costs of getting divorced.

 It took six years, but eventually I cleared my debt.
 Here I’m sharing some of my top tips to save money and clear debt: